Yanwei-Sun/Yanwei-Sun.github.io/_pages/about.md

 My research centers around **mechanism** and **market design**.
-Recently, I hold a particular interest in online platforms and intelligent transportations with strategic agents.
+Recently, I hold a particular interest in online platforms with strategic agents.
 When analyzing these problems, I am broadly interested in tools from *game theory*, *stochastic process*, *optimization*, and *statistics*.

 ### News